API Reference

 - Emit one JSON object per matching record on stdout

-This means spl audit export works against any Syncropel daemon without server-side changes.
+This means spl audit export works against any Syncropel instance without server-side changes.
 The trade-off is that it's O(n) over thread count — for very large stores you should pass --thread <id> to scope the query.

 For SIEM integration recipes (cron rotation, Splunk/Elastic/Loki pipelines, etc.) see the SIEM Integration guide.